Why should I care?

 What is the Safe Mercury Amalgam Removal Technique (SMART)?

-SMART Certified, “mercury-safe” dentists apply special techniques to remove mercury fillings.
+SMART Certified, “mercury-safe” dentists apply special techniques to remove dental mercury amalgam fillings.

 To read the SMART protocol recommendations with scientific references, click here.